 Only one month after being fired from his job as the host of BBC’s runaway hit Top Gear, Jeremy Clarkson is back in the news.
 The Daily Mail obtained an extensive list of items, he and the other hosts demanded while filming.
 The requirements on the list range from luxurious to odd.
 And include more than 20 bottles of expensive wine and two dozen bottles of beer served on tables with linen tablecloths and orange bean bags nearby for lounging during breaks.

-Even though Clarkson was offered a spot as guest host of the BBC1 quiz show Have I Got News for You, he has declined preferring to draw the spotlight away from his scandalous firing.
-This attempt however, brings him right back into the public eye in a very unfavorable manner.
+Even though Clarkson was offered a spot as guest host of the BBC1 quiz show Have I Got News for You, he has declined to prefer to draw the spotlight away from his scandalous firing.
+This attempt, however, brings him right back into the public eye in a very unfavourable manner.

 Clarkson was fired from Top Gear shortly after he lost his temper and struck producer Oisin Tymon because he was not given a hot meal at the end of a day’s filming.
 The attack was both physical and verbal, and it was said to continue for a full 30 seconds.
 He was reportedly yelling and cursing so loudly that people in other rooms could hear him.
 After the attack, Tymon was sent to a nearby hospital to be examined, and police began an investigation, but ultimately, the producer decided that he would not be pressing charges.

 Tymon, however, seems to have gotten some small amount of vengeance by revealing this list of demands to the press.